Is Arabic hard to learn?

 Introduction

 Learning Arabic is a journey that many are interested in embarking upon whether for personal, professional, or religious reasons.
-A lot of people want to know how hard Arabic is to learn and I thought in this blog I will try my best to discuss some of the challenges associated with learning Arabic and provide some effective strategies for overcoming these obstacles.
+A lot of people want to know how hard Arabic is to learn and I thought in this blog I would try my best to discuss some of the challenges associated with learning Arabic and provide some effective strategies for overcoming these obstacles.

 The Complexity of the Arabic Language (common challenges in learning Arabic)